epfl-ada/ada-2024-project-abracad4bra/README.md

 ## Research questions
 1- How did horror movies' scenarios evolve over time ?
 - General evolution of themes addressed
-- Analysis of different tropes
+- Analysis of different tropes and content

 2- Are there cultural specificities in horror ?
 - Are the themes addressed different around the world ?